johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 Usage: java Tig init <directory>

 Parameters:
-- <directory>: Path to the directory where the .tig repository will be initialized.
+- directory: Path to the directory where the .tig repository will be initialized.
 This can be an existing directory or a new one created during initialization.

 Workflow:
 1. Verifies the existence of the target directory (<directory>).
 If it doesn't exist, it creates the .tig directory inside the specified directory.
 Furthermore, it constructs the .tig directory within <directory> to house metadata and configuration files.